nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Hotkeys/Windows Hotkeys.md

 ### Windows Explorer

-Alt + Up → Will navigate up one folder
+Navigate up one folder → Alt + Up
-Shift + F10 → Opens the contextual or "right click" menu for a file/folder.
+Open the contextual or "right click" menu for a file/folder → Shift + F10
-Alt + Enter → Opens the file properties to view file size, sharing settings and creation date.
+Open the file/folder properties → Alt + Enter